 “The hub may have to be heated in order to reach the desired position on the shaft.
 DO NOT SPOT HEAT THE HUB OR DISTORTION MAY OCCUR.
 Install shaft locknut to hold hub in place”

-Maybe the results of work performed like this has been observed in the past.
+Maybe the results of work performed like this have been observed in the past.
 Did the equipment run efficiently?
 Did it exhibit vibration?
 Did it even make it to the first service interval?

 Knowing that this hub had “heat applied” to the point that it is permanently discolored the metal could help explain runout issues when trying to align this hub to the driving shaft.
 And even if the alignment can be done within tolerance, what forces will the bearings see?
 And what is happening to clearance for the shaft?
 Oil analysis might even start giving clues right away that there is a problem.